atomix/atomix.github.io/atomix/docs/groups.md

 [`DistributedGroup`][DistributedGroup] supports a concept of persistent members that requires members to *explicitly* `leave` the group to be removed from it.
 Persistent member messages will remain in a failed member's queue until the member recovers.

 In order to support recovery, persistent members must be configured with a user-provided member ID.
-The member ID is provided when the member `join`s the group, and providing a member ID is all that's required to create a persistent member.
+The member ID is provided when the member [`join`][DistributedGroup.join]s the group, and providing a member ID is all that's required to create a persistent member.

 ```java
 DistributedGroup group = atomix.getGroup("persistent-members").join();